msi-ris/Tutorials/rnaseq_lec.md

 with very large and/or polyploid genomes.

-The default protocol that the University of Minnesota Genomics Center (UMGC) uses for short-read RNAseq applications is the Illumina TruSeq stranded mRNA kit.
+The default protocol that the University of Minnesota Genomics Center (UMGC) uses for short-read RNASeq applications is the Illumina TruSeq stranded mRNA kit.
 This produces a reversely-stranded paired-end library.

 [Return to top](#top)